-Beekeeping (apiary) permits for national and regional parks
+Beekeeping (apiary) permits for national and conservation parks

 To place bee hives in a national park or other protected area covered by the Queensland Parks and Wildlife Service, you must apply for an apiary permit for an available site.

 Apiary activities in protected areas are governed by the Nature Conservation Act 1992 (PDF, 1.2MB), the Forestry Act 1959 (PDF, 1.2MB), the Biosecurity Act 2014 (PDF, 2MB) and the Land Act 1994 (PDF, 2.1MB).

 Available apiary sites occur where a national park is declared on land that: